ThomasTJdev/nim_websitecreator/README.md

 - 0 Dependency binary (Postgres required if using it, nothing required for SQLite).
 - Runs on any non-Windows OS, Architecture and Hardware that can compile C code.
 - High Availability design by default.
-- NGINX Config, Vagrantfile and Dockerfile provided for DevOps.
+- NGINX Config, SystemD Service, Vagrantfile and Dockerfile provided for DevOps.

 ## Requirements